 How Making Tax Digital for Income Tax will affect therapists

-Making Tax Digital for Income Tax (MTD IT) will transform how self-employed UK therapists report their income to HMRC.
-From April 2026, many will need to keep digital records and submit quarterly updates to HMRC.
+Making Tax Digital for Income Tax (MTD IT) impacts how self-employed UK therapists report their income to HMRC.
+Since April 2026, many need to keep digital records and submit quarterly updates to HMRC.
 This guide explains who’s affected, what the changes involve and how to prepare with confidence ahead of the new rules.

-If you run a therapy practice in the UK, such as counselling, physiotherapy or psychotherapy, Making Tax Digital for Income Tax (MTD IT) will be a significant change to your tax obligations.
-If you are self-employed and earning over £50,000, it may apply to you from April 2026.
+If you run a therapy practice in the UK, such as counselling, physiotherapy or psychotherapy, Making Tax Digital for Income Tax (MTD IT) is a significant change to your tax obligations.
+If you are self-employed and earning over £50,000, it has applied to you since April 2026.

-With MTD IT, instead of filing one Self Assessment return each year, you’ll report to HMRC regularly throughout the year using digital records and software.
+With MTD IT, instead of filing one Self Assessment return each year, you need to report to HMRC regularly throughout the year using digital records and software.

 That might seem unsettling at first, especially when your focus is on clients rather than compliance.
 But with the right preparation (and the right systems in place), it doesn’t have to be daunting.